dvanblerkom/ece4203_lab4/README.md

 3. Is the delay from the waveform the same as from the sdf file?
 Why or why not?

+4. Submit waveforms from the post-synthesis simulation showing the module working.

 ### Question 5: Synthesized ALU
 1. From the reports of your 4-bit synthesized ALU, determine its:
    - critical path and the slack